-this is the call to participate in the shared task on identification of offensive language GermEval 2018.
-We invite everyone from academia and industry to participate in the shared task on Identification of Offensive German Language.
+this is the call to participate in the Shared Task on Identification of Offensive Language GermEval 2019 (Task 2).
+We invite everyone from academia and industry to participate in the Shared Task on the Identification of Offensive Language for German.

-Offensive Language is commonly defined as hurtful, derogatory or obscene comments made by one person to another person.
+Offensive language is commonly defined as hurtful, derogatory or obscene comments made by one person to another.
 This type of language can increasingly be found on the web.
 As a consequence many operators of social media websites no longer manage to manually monitor user posts.
 Therefore, there is a pressing demand for methods to automatically identify suspicious posts.

-This pilot shared task is to initiate and foster research on the identification of offensive content in German language microposts.
+This second shared task on the topic is to intensify research on the identification of offensive content in German language microposts.
 Offensive comments are to be detected from a set of German tweets.
 We focus on Twitter since tweets can be regarded as a prototypical type of micropost.

-The workshop discussing this year’s edition of this shared task is planned to be held in conjunction with the Conference on Natural Language Processing (KONVENS ) in Vienna in September 2018.
+The workshop discussing this year’s edition of this shared task is planned to be held in conjunction with the Conference on Natural Language Processing (KONVENS ) in Erlangen in October 2019.

-The task is to decide whether a tweet includes some form of offensive language or or not.
+The task is to decide whether a tweet includes some form of offensive language or not.

-In addition to detecting abusive language tweets, we distinguish between three subcategories:
+In addition to detecting offensive language tweets, we distinguish between three subcategories:

 PROFANITY: usage of profane words, however, the tweet clearly does not want to insult anyone.

 INSULT: unlike PROFANITY the tweet clearly wants to offend someone.